Procuring new energy supply

 Pursuant to Washington Utilities and Transportation Commission rules (WAC 480-107), following the biannual updating of PSE's Integrated Resource Plan, PSE files a Request for Proposals when the plan identifies a capacity resource need within the next three years.

 PSE's most recent Integrated Resource Plan was filed in November 2015.
-PSE filed (2) draft RFPs for technology and implementation services for demand response programs on June 15, 2016.
+PSE filed two draft RFPs for technology and implementation services for demand response programs on June 15, 2016.
+Final versions of the RFPs (links below) were approved by the WUTC on September 8, 2016.
+The RFPs were formally released on September 12, 2016.
+Interested parties should submit a completed intent to bid form by September 23, 2016.
+Proposals are due October 28, 2016.

 Questions or comments regarding Demand Response RFPs may be sent to Elaine.Markham@pse.com